progammo/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Using JavaScript to create functionality
+First project that i created by using some external resources.
+Used JavaScript to create functionalit and main purpose was to get better understanding of JavaScript